RikardLegge/rAmbilight/README.md

 rAmbilight is a home brew project to allow anyone to get a hold of  an easy to use, efficient, affordable Ambient lighting system.
 It started out as a project for school, but has since then developed into a framework which allows easy manipulation of addressable light strips, using an Arduino micro controller and a host computer.

+## Showcase

+Since I've been the only contributor to the project, I havn't focused on creating a website to showcase the ambilight.

+Photos can on the other hand be found [here on Google+](https://plus.google.com/photos/104773716095315761126/albums/6078003639491029425?authkey=CK3J6PTm6f3rCw).

 ## Repository layout

 The repository is divided into 3 parts which have their own important role.